 Could Trees Supplement Forage?

-Lindsay Whistance is a Livestock Researcher at the Organic Research Centre in Newbury.
-In this article, she asks whether you could look to trees to supplement your forage needs this winter.
+Lindsay Whistance, livestock researcher at the Organic Research Centre, asks whether you could look to trees to supplement your forage needs in winter.

-The heat wave that is now upon us is causing serious shortages in available grazing.
-This, on the back of a long winter, has meant that next winter’s forage rations are being eaten into at an alarming rate.
-A traditional feed source that can offer some help is browse from trees and hedgerows.
+A traditional feed source that can offer some help is for livestock to browse from trees and hedgerows.
 Tree fodder (harvested during the summer months and preserved as hay or silage) can certainly help supplement winter feed though planning ahead is important as it requires adequate storage facilities and knowledge of correct moisture content levels and mould development in both hay and silage.

 Traditional fodder trees in UK include ash, elm and holly, though other species that are readily browsed include willow, poplar, rowan, hazel, oak and hawthorn, as well as fruit trees.
 Birch, beech and alder are edible but less palatable and there are, of course, poisonous trees such as yew and box that hungry animals may be tempted to try.
 All domestic animals willingly browse to some degree and trees constitute 12%, 21% and 60% of the annual diet of cattle, sheep and goats respectively.
 However, their daily intake of browse can rise to 55%, 76% and 93% when grass is scarce or with palatable early-season growth.